RJBeetel3/mimic3_analysis/README.md

 # Machine Learning Nanodegree Capstone Project

+Note: Currently converting what was a jupyter notebook based project to a script based project.
+The work is in progress.

 In this project a classifier was developed for predicting mortality for ICU patients given data from the first 24hrs of ICU admission.
 Patient data was collected from the the MIMIC-III (Medical Information Mart for Intensive Care III), a large, freely-available database comprising deidentified health-related data associated with patients who stayed in critical care units of the Beth Israel Deaconess Medical Center between 2001 and 2012.
 Data was pre-processed and features were selected.
 These features were used to train and test a number of candidate machine learning classifiers.
 Classifiers were optimized across their respective parameter spaces as well as across input feature set  and training/testing data set sizes.
 A classifier was selected from the group which provided the best performance with regard to predicting patient mortality.